nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

 -   Full flow macro implementation can be seen [here](https://github.com/nim-lang/fusion/blob/ea18f8559c514b227b148300a2900b3e2a282b0d/tests/tmatching.nim#L1878) - it is a part of test suite for the library, but a lot of comments from the article are still present.
 -   I tried to write [test suite](https://github.com/nim-lang/fusion/blob/master/tests/tmatching.nim) in a way that would make it easier to use as an example as well, and while for the most part it does not have such level of implementation comments, it could still be treated as an example on how to use this library.
 -   This library is still being developed - some minor bugs and inconsistencies could be expected, as well as ergonomics improvements.
 Consequently, some internal implementation details (mutability of captured variables for example) can change in the future.
 When [view types](https://nim-lang.org/docs/manual_experimental.html#view-types) implementation would become a non-experimental feature captures would be done using immutable views instead.
--   I personally see this library is a stepping store for adding pattern matching support in nim core - thanks to unparallel metaprogramming capabilites even features like that can be tested in external libraries before being included in the language itself (instead of making almost irrevesable additions and dealing with fallback/bad design choices later).
+-   I personally see this library is a stepping store for adding pattern matching support in nim core - thanks to unparalleled metaprogramming capabilites even features like that can be tested in external libraries before being included in the language itself (instead of making almost irrevesible additions and dealing with fallback/bad design choices later).
 This means, first and foremost that DSL usability, ergnonomics feedback is welcome, as well as discussions about parts that don't seem particularly useful overall (and might potentially be deleted).
     - For initial discussion about this library implementation you can see [RFC #245](https://github.com/nim-lang/RFCs/issues/245)
     - First implementation [PR](https://github.com/nim-lang/fusion/pull/33) also has some discussions that led to partial implementation change.
     - Current implementation does not require changing language syntax **at all**, but suggestion was made to make `let` usable in contexts other than direct variable declaration, making it possible for syntaxes like
       - `let [all elems] = @[1, 2, 3, 4]` as opposed to current `[all @elems] := @[1, 2, 3, 4]`.
-Latter one, while not particularly different, creates new way of introducing variables.
+Latter one, while not particularly different, creates new way of introducing variables, which might be unwanted.